Drone regulations in Malaysia

 Maximum horizontal distance and FPV: Drone flights are only allowed within the visibility in Malaysia.
 FPV flights can be carried out under certain conditions by experienced pilots.

 Compulsory insurance: We recommend you the taking out of an aviation liability insurance for multicopter operations in Malaysia.

 Maximum take-off weight (MTOW): An authorization is required from a weight of 20 kilograms.

 Distance to airports: You have to keep 4,5 kilometers (3 miles) distance to airports and heliports.

 Other safe distances: A distance of 30 meters shall be maintained to other persons, vehicles, boats and buildings.

 Flight bans: Drone flights are not allowed near crowds (more than 1.000 persons).

-Flight approvals: To obtain a flight permit, you have to submit a number of documents.
+Flight approval: To obtain a flight permit, you have to submit a number of documents.
 Amongst other things, you need training evidence and the declaration of consent of the land owners.